 One of my personal favorites are the so-called Blind Massage Shops and Blind Massage schools in Thailand.
 It’s the common idea that blind masseurs have added sensitivity and are usually very good practitioners.
 Of course, it’s true, but there’s more to it.
 In fact, blind Thai Massage practitioners have had intensive vocational training (at Blind Massage Schools) making them experienced and very competent therapists.

 Most cities in Thailand have one or more Blind Massage Shops and/or Schools.
 Just ask around.
-Most Blind Massage Shops offer at least general Thai Massage treatments and Thai Massage therapy (often done on a big bed/table) and Foot Massage.
+Most Blind Massage Shops offer at least general Thai Massage treatments and Thai Massage therapy (often done on a big bed or table) and Foot Massage.
 Prices are usually in the budget range.

 Thai Massage schools